mcolotto/magic-research-2-modding-example/README.md

 There are methods that have been added to the SDK in order to get a list of all the possible ids of certain entities.
 You can combine those methods with the function `MR2.alert()` to show their contents and/or debug things if desired.
 This is a way to know what is the id of the entity that you might want to remove or change, if that's something you'd want to do.

 If you have explored those but you're not sure of how to achieve what you want to achieve, any questions should go to the official Discord's `#mr2-modding` channel.
 The developer is usually quite active and will likely answer within a day.

+## Publishing the mod

+_Note: still TBD!_

+You can run `yarn build:prod` to generate a "production" / minified build of the mod.

 ## Modding the UI